How to optimize your documentation for LLMs, AI agents, and chatbots

 1. Install the SDK: npm install @acme/sdk

-2. Import in your project: import { AcmeClient } from '@acme/sdk'
+2. Import it: import { AcmeClient } from '@acme/sdk'

 3. Initialize with your API key

-Next: [Authentication Setup](#)
+Next: [Authentication setup](#)

 ---

-# Account Management
+# Account management

-## Cancel subscription
+## Cancel a subscription

 1. Log into your account dashboard

-2. Navigate to Billing > Subscription
+2. Go to Billing > Subscription

 3. Click "Cancel Subscription"

-4. Confirm cancellation in the popup
+4. Confirm in the dialog

 ---

-# Database Configuration
+# Database configuration

 ## Connection setup